-Ten thousand kilometers to the east, in Eretz Yisrael, lives Reb Sender's brother Kalman.
-Kalman had moved to Eretz Yisrael many years ago and was blessed with a beautiful family and an adequate apartment.
-His son, Yossi, will not be home for the Seder night since he is doing his army service within the Hesder yeshiva system.
+Ten thousand kilometers to the east, in Eretz Yisrael, lives Reb Sender's brother, Kalman and his wife Sarah, who came on aliya years ago with their five children and changed the family name to Yerushalmi.
+They were blessed with a beautiful family, an adequate apartment and much nachat.
+Their son, Yossi, will not be home for the Seder night; he was serving in the army within the Hesder yeshiva system.

-But the parents are not overly worried, because Yossi himself told them that he is in a safe place in the north and that next year they will all be together for the Seder.
+The parents were not overly worried, because Yossi told them that he is in a safe place in the north and that next year they will all be together for the Seder.

-At 12 noon, on the 14th of Nisan, Erev Pesach (day before Pesach), Yossi and three other soldiers from the same yeshiva were called to the company commander's room, where he informed them that they had been chosen to fill an assignment that evening, on the Seder night.
-They were to cross the border into Hezbollah territory in Southern Lebanon and man the outpost bunker on hill 432.
+At 12 noon, on the 14th of Nisan, erev Pesach (day before Pesach), Yossi and three other soldiers from the same yeshiva were informed that they had been chosen to fill an assignment that evening, on the Seder night.
+They were to cross into Hizballah territory in Southern Lebanon and man the bunker on hill 432.

-Yossi knew the hill well; he had been there several times in the past year.
-It was sarcastically called a "bunker," but in reality, it was nothing more than a fox hole large enough for four soldiers.
+Yossi knew the hill well; he had been there several times in

+the past year.
+It was sarcastically called a "bunker," but in reality, it was nothing more than a foxhole large enough for four soldiers.
 Their assignment was to track terrorist movements and destroy them on contact.
 It was tolerable except when it rained, which caused the bottom of the hole to be soggy and muddy.
-But today the four hoped that it would rain, even though chances were small since it was late in the season.
-On the 14th of every Hebrew month the moon is full, which presents a greater danger when crossing into enemy territory; so, rain would be a mixed blessing.
+But today, the four hoped that it would rain, even though chances were small since it was late in the season.
+On the 14th of every Hebrew month when the moon is full, crossing into enemy territory presents a greater danger; so, rain would be a mixed blessing.

-At 5 PM, they were given the necessary arms and ammunition.
-In addition, the army rabbinate had provided them with 4 plastic containers each holding 3 matzot and all the ingredients necessary for a seder, as well as 4 plastic bottles of wine, sufficient for 4 cups, and of course a Haggadah.
+At 5:00 PM, they were given the necessary arms and ammunition.
+The army rabbinate provided them with 4 plastic containers - each holding 3 matzot and all the ingredients necessary for a Seder - as well as 4 plastic bottles of wine, each one containing 4 cups, and of course four Haggadot (ritual text).

-At 6 PM they waited at the fence for the electricity to be turned off, in order to cross into hostile territory.
-Yossi held in his hand a map of the minefield they would have to cross.
-"It was so strange," Yossi thought, "this is the area assigned to the tribe of Naftali, and we have to enter it crawling on our stomachs."
+At 6:00 PM, they waited at the fence for the electricity to be turned off, in order to cross into hostile territory.
+Yossi held a map of the minefield they would have to cross.
+"It was so strange," Yossi thought.
+"This is the area assigned to the tribe of Naftali, and we have to enter it crawling on our stomachs."